 In 1930, the company pulled off another trick by turning itself into not just a shared soap but a shared memory of bygone frontier days, producing a radio show called Death Valley Days, which was created and scripted by Ruth Woodman.
 The show’s distinctive lonely bugle call at the beginning of each segment drew its family-targeted audience to their radio in anticipation of another western morality tale introduced by the Old Ranger, the program’s regular character host.

 Reagan, who had regularly hawked Boraxo-powdered hand soap and their “waterless” hand cleaner during station breaks, did the final acting of his career on the show—he left before entering the race for governor of California in 1966.
 One can only guess that his wholesome, squeaky-clean persona presented weekly on Death Valley Days helped him win the election and foreshadowed Reagan’s uncanny ability to evoke a mythic past with a vision of domestic tranquility for political purposes.

 Today borax is celebrated by many as an eco-friendly, nontoxic alternative for a variety of household purposes.
 Nevertheless, it has its detractors.
 As with any “green” product consumers should scrutinize borax’s potential toxicity along with its advertised benefits and also consider the overall environmental footprint of extracting the mineral on such a grand scale.

-The Kramer Deposit is an 18-million-year-old, 200-foot deep subterranean lakebed spreading across hundreds of acres and considered “one of two world-class borate deposits on the planet.”
+The Kramer Deposit is an eighteen-million-year-old, 200-foot deep subterranean lakebed spreading across hundreds of acres and considered “one of two world-class borate deposits on the planet.”
 It is home to Rio Tinto Minerals—California’s largest open-pit mine located three miles north of Boron, 130 miles north of Los Angeles.
 The original underground mine opened in 1927 after an enormous underground deposit of kernite (Na2B4O7·4H2O), also known as rasorite, was discovered the previous year.
 Kernite, named after Kern County where it is uniquely found, supplanted colemanite as the primary borate ore mined throughout the region.
 More than 200 miles of tunnels were dug here before the mine was transformed into an open-pit operation in 1957.
-Today, the pit measures 1.75-miles wide and 2-miles long with a depth of 755 feet.
+Today, the pit measures 1.75-miles wide and two-miles long with a depth of 755 feet.